Orthodontic Emergencies

 We know any form of dental emergency, including orthodontic emergencies, can be a cause for concern.
 Please get in touch with us if you have a problem with your braces or aligners.

-Our friendly dental team can provide immediate advice over the phone and schedule an appointment with our emergency orthodontist.
-We can soon get you feeling more comfortable and ensure your treatment is back on track.
+Our friendly dental team can provide immediate advice over the phone and schedule an appointment with our emergency orthodontist at Brooklyn Invisalign Center.
+We can soon get you feeling more comfortable and ensure your Invisalign treatment is back on track.